What happens when my term life insurance policy ends?

 Insurance companies that provide the conversion option with their term policies will provide at least one permanent product to convert to.
 Usually, it will be universal life or whole life.

-There are several types of term life insurance.
 Some companies allow conversion to any of their permanent products.
 Have your agent compile a list of options for you when you are considering making the switch.

 It is important to note that insurance companies may change products over time, so a product that is available for conversion today may be discontinued in the future.